Cortland Finnegan: 2012

-On March 13, 2012, the St. Louis Rams signed Finnegan to a five—year, $50 million contract including $24 million guaranteed and an initial signing bonus of $5 million.
-He was reunited with head coach Jeff Fisher who was his head coach with the Titans from 2006—2010.
+On March 13, 2012, the St. Louis Rams signed Finnegan to a five-year, $50 million contract including $24 million guaranteed and an initial signing bonus of $5 million.
+He was reunited with head coach Jeff Fisher who was his head coach with the Titans from 2006 to 2010.

 Throughout training camp, Finnegan competed to be the No. 1 starting cornerback against Bradley Fletcher and rookies Janoris Jenkins and Trumaine Johnson.
 Head coach Jeff Fisher named Finnegan and Janoris Jenkins the starting cornerbacks to begin the season.

 On September 9, 2012, Finnegan debuted with the St. Louis Rams in their season-opener at the Detroit Lions and made ten combined tackles (nine solo), a pass deflection, and had a pick-six when he intercepted a pass thrown by Matthew Stafford to wide receiver Calvin Johnson and returned it for a 31–yard touchdown as the Rams lost 23–27.
 The following week, Finnegan made five solo tackles, a pass deflection, and intercepted a pass attempt by Robert Griffin III to tight end Fred Davis.
 With 1:27 remaining in the game, Robert Griffin III would throw an incomplete pass to wide receiver Josh Morgan on third-and-eight with Finnegan in coverage.
 Following the failed attempt, Morgan was penalized for unnecessary roughness against Finnegan with the Rams leading 28–31.
 The 15–yard unnecessary roughness penalty would turn a 47–yard game-tying field goal for kicker Billy Cundiff into a 62–yard field goal attempt instead.
 The Redskins would take a timeout and Billy Cundiff would miss the 62–yard kick to give the Rams their first win in 2012 and under new head coach Jeff Fisher.

 In Week 3, Finnegan recorded three combined tackles (two solo), set a season-high with three pass deflections, and had his third consecutive game with an interception during a 6–23 loss at the Chicago Bears.
 He intercepted a pass by Jay Cutler to wide receiver Brandon Marshall for his third and final pick of the season.
 On November 25, 2012, he set a season-high with 12 combined tackles (ten solo) and made a pass deflection during a 31–17 victory at the Arizona Cardinals.
 He started all 16 games in 2012 and set a career-high with 101 combined tackles (83 solo) and also had nine pass deflections, three interceptions, one sack, and scored one touchdown.